 There are different ways of uplifting a person economically and empowering him or her:

 - We can empower a person by providing financial assistance to a person.

-- That money can be used to complete education and acquire knowledge which will in turn help that person to get a job and earn a living.
+- That money can be used to complete education and acquire knowledge which will, in turn, help that person to get a job and earn a living.

 - That money can be used as an investment to start a business which will help him to earn profits.
-That money can even be used as a medical aid to fix a health problem that will enable the person in getting back to work and thus earning money.
+That money can even be used as medical aid to fix a health problem that will enable the person in getting back to work and thus earning money.

 - We can empower a person by imparting technical knowledge.

-Technical knowledge that can help a person to acquire a job or start a business and make money from it.
+Technical knowledge can help a person to acquire a job or start a business and make money from it.